ThomasDickey/esctest2/README.txt

 The tested set of control sequences are documented somewhat tersely at this URL: http://invisible-island.net/xterm/ctlseqs/ctlseqs.html

-In its references section, the xterm control sequences summary lists several more extensive documents, with which developers are expected to be familiar.
+The xterm control sequences summary document lists other documents that go in to more detail.
+Developers should familiarize themselves with them.

 Among those are manuals for VT100 through VT420 and VT510, for example: http://www.vt100.net/docs/vt510-rm/